-Dwellings new to the sample are usually contacted through a personal visit using the computer-assisted personal interview (CAPI).
-The interviewer first obtains socio-demographic information for each household member and then obtains labour force information for all members aged 15 and over who are not members of the regular armed forces.
+Dwellings new to the sample in urban areas are contacted by telephone if the telephone number is available from administrative files otherwise the dwelling is contacted through a personal visit using the computer-assisted personal interview (CAPI).
+The interviewer first obtains sociodemographic information for each household member and then obtains labour force information for all members aged 15 and over who are not members of the regular armed forces.
 Provided there is a telephone in the dwelling and permission has been granted, subsequent interviews are conducted by telephone.
 This is done out of a centralized computer-assisted telephone interviewing (CATI) unit where cases are assigned randomly to interviewers.
 As a result, approximately 85% of all households are interviewed by telephone.
 In these subsequent monthly interviews, the interviewer confirms the socio-demographic information collected in the first month and collects the labour force information for the current month.